cdisc-org/DataExchange-ODM-LinkML/docs/StudyInterventions.md

 # Class: StudyInterventions

-_The StudyInterventions element is a container element for individual StudyIntervention elements.Element NameStudyInterventionsParent Element(s)ProtocolElement XPath(s)/ODM/Study/MetaDataVersion/Protocol/StudyInterventionsElement Text ValueNoneAttributesNoneChild Elements(StudyIntervention+)Usage/Business Rules_
+_The StudyInterventions element is a container element for individual StudyIntervention elements._